rations/Audio-Gui/README.md

 - **Appearance** — a self-contained modern theme (Fusion + stylesheet) that looks the same on every system rather than inheriting the user's Qt/GTK theme.
-A dark/light toggle (dark by default) and an accent colour (green / orange / blue / yellow) sit at the top of the window; both choices persist.
+A dark/light toggle (dark by default) and an accent colour (green / orange / blue / yellow) sit at the bottom of the window; both choices persist.

 The bridge runs **independently of the GUI**: it keeps playing after you close the window, the chosen mode is remembered, and it is brought back up at login by an